 And, to ensure that the activity on the exhibit hall floor gets the full attention of all our convention delegates, ICAS does not schedule any other educational sessions, meetings or events while the exhibit hall is open.

-Stand-alone seminars scheduled for the 2013 ICAS Convention include the Air Force Open House Workshop, Air Shows 101: Air/Ground Operations Training and Sponsorship for Events Workshop on Monday, December 2, and Air Boss 201: Advanced Air Boss Workshop on Wednesday, December 4 and continued on Thursday, December 5.
+Stand-alone seminars scheduled for the 2015 ICAS Convention include Air Shows 101: Air/Ground Operations Training; and Air Boss 201: Advanced Air Boss Workshop.

 Dress for the ICAS Convention